 John Braund, referred to above it John Burnard Lang Braund, son of James Braund.
 He and Christianna lived at Newton Farm, Boyton.
 (OSM)

 Aunt Elwina was (probably) born Elwina Joyce in about 1853, in Hinkley, Leicestershire, and married Arthur Williams Box about 1884.

 Visit to uncle Arthur Box when I was 9

-Great Aunt Rose was born in 1865, so this would have been about 1874.
-Arthur Williams Box (1853-1940), was living in Hornsey in 1871, and in Canterbury in 1881, when his occupation is listed as Jeweller.
-I do have a note which says that he bought the Foundry at Maramchurch from his cousins, Edward and Henry.
-He would have been 21, which does seem quite young.
+Great Aunt Rose was born in 1884, so this would have been about 1893.
+Arthur Williams Box (1853-1940), was living in Launceston in 1891, with his wife Elwina, which would be convenient to I do have a note which says that he bought the Foundry at Maramchurch from his cousins, Edward and Henry.
 His occupation, by 1911 is shown as Iron and Brass Founder, and his business as Kitchen Range Manufacturer.

 Visit to Aunt Janet at Syston when I was 16

 Aunt Janet might have been Janet Webster (1863-1942).
 She married Thomas Austin in 1900, and by the 1901 Census they were living at Queniborough, a village near Syston in Leicestershire, Aunt George would be George Braund’s wife, Ann (nee Roughton)- presumably called Aunt George due the number of Anns in the family, and was living at Strancliffe Hall, in Barrow Upon Soar, about 13km on foot from Queniborough.
 George Braund died on 9th June 1901, so Great Aunt Rose may not have met him on that occasion.